DeekshaTewari11/superstore-sql-analysis/README.md

 # Superstore Sales Analysis with SQL

 ## Objective
-Analyze a fictional retail company’s sales and operations to extract actionable business insights using PostgreSQL.
+This project analyzes the sales performance of a fictional retail company using **PostgreSQL** and presents findings through an interactive **Power BI dashboard**.
+The objective is to uncover actionable business insights across revenue, profitability, shipping, discount behavior, and regional trends.

 ## Tools Used
 •⁠  ⁠PostgreSQL (via DBeaver)
+•⁠  ⁠Power BI Desktop
 •⁠  ⁠Superstore Dataset (Kaggle)

 ## Key Business Questions Answered